ranjanikrishnan/Deformation-detection-and-analysis/update.md

 * Then from the coordinate differences between two successive pictures you should compute the coordinate change, i.e. the displacement vector from frame 2 – frame 1.
 * image from camera--calibration.
 * draw and chcek the coordinates. uncertainty to be checked.
-* along with camera, there will be a light.
-So, light has to be on only when image capture mode is on, else light should stay off.
+* ~~along with camera, there will be a light.
+So, light has to be on only when image capture mode is on, else light should stay off.~~

+### Pending

+~~Check out the output of the following fuctions: GetPixelFormat, GetImageOffset, GetWidth, GetHeight, GetMemSize~~

+- deamon to check if images are being captured. else send alert.
+-  Save raw image and bmp image for analysis purposes.
+-  separate config file where values(say, exposure time) can be changed dynamically. (code should contain only static content)

 ## Configuration for OpenCV